 The intent of this policy is to ensure that the rights of copyright owners are respected and that the RNZFB Library service is not jeopardised for blind, low vision or print-disabled New Zealanders.

 Our audiobooks, magazines and newspapers are produced in digital audio, so you can receive them on the service that best suits your needs.
 The fastest way to read from our Library is to get on-line, but you can still receive Library material if you do not have access to the Internet.

-You can use an Amazon Alexa smart speaker to access to our entire audio collection using only your voice and an Internet connection.
+You can use an Alexa-compatible smart speaker to access to our entire audio collection of books and current magazines by voice.
 The Library has Echo Dot speakers available for long-term loan to members on request.
-If you prefer to download audio to read offline, you can use the BookLink service on your computer or mobile devices.
+If you prefer to download audio to read offline, you can use the EasyReader app for Apple and Android mobile devices, or the BookLink service on the Internet.

 If you don’t have access to the Internet, you can listen to talking books with a DAISY player, available for long-term loan from the Library.

 When you join the library, we’ll set up a profile for you, that will allow us to automatically select and deliver books and magazines to you, based on your interests.
-You may be able to receive them on demand over the 2degrees mobile network with our in-house Daisy Direct equipment; otherwise, we can send them to you by post on DAISY CD or USB drive.
+We can send them to you by post on BookDrive.

 Braille, large print, and electronic text

 We have large print, electronic text and braille books available on request.
 Large print and braille can be posted to you, while electronic text is emailed to you.
 To find out more, or to request a title in your preferred format call us on 0800 24 33 33 or email firstname.lastname@example.org.

 Request an item

 To request items from our adult collections, call us on 0800 24 33 33 or email email@example.com and tell us the book’s title and book number.